Formulate open exam questions

 This page contains tips and tricks for drawing up open exam questions.

 Open-questions are closer to professional situations than closed-ended questions (like for example multiple choice questions and true-false questions).
 In addition, students typically describe their thought process in their answers, which allows lecturers to reward partially correct answers and give feedback.

 In case of remote exams, the risk of fraud is higher than for on-campus exams.
-Answers to closed-ended question are more difficult to (illegally) share compared to answers to closed-ended questions.
+Answers to open-ended question are more difficult to (illegally) share compared to answers to closed-ended questions.
 Therefore, open-ended questions are preferable.

 The guiding principles for exam questions are the quality requirements for assessment.

 So, you are about to write open-ended questions.
 Watch this video or read the following ideas/points to get started:

 - Your exam questions should be challenging, interesting, fair and, if possible, fun!

 - Exam questions should reflect the learning objectives of the course (validity).